 We do not sell, trade, or rent your personal or your client personal information to others.

-We may disclose to, and obtain from, the following organisations personal information about you to for the purposes described above (as well as otherwise permitted by the Privacy Act): nMB, banks and finance organisations, valuation companies, mortgage insurers, real estate agents, settlement agents, solicitors, information technology companies, loan processors, bookkeepers, compliance auditors and mailing organisations.
+We may disclose to, and obtain from, the following organisation's personal information about you to for the purposes described above (as well as otherwise permitted by the Privacy Act): nMB, Equifax, banks and finance organisations, valuation companies, mortgage insurers, real estate agents, settlement agents, solicitors, your Accountant, information technology companies, loan processors, bookkeepers, compliance auditors and mailing organisations.
 Plus anyone you have given us permission either in writing or verbally.

 We may provide your information to others if we are required to do so by law or under some unusual other circumstances which the Privacy Act permits.